goopey7/Java-Ray-Tracer/Ray Tracer/README.md

 The Obj library: [Copyright (c) 2008-2015 Marco Hutter - http://www.javagl.de](https://github.com/javagl/Obj/releases)

 ### NVIDIA GPU REQUIREMENTS
-If you want to be render with the GPU, here's what you're going to need:
+If you want to render with the GPU, here's what you're going to need:

  1. A compatible Nvidia GPU from this list: [Check for compatiblity here](https://developer.nvidia.com/cuda-gpus)
  2. The CUDA toolkit from Nvidia: [Download Link](https://developer.nvidia.com/cuda-downloads)